dOpensource/dsiprouter/docs/carrier_groups.rst

 - Log into dSIPRouter using proper username and password.

 - Click "Add" to create a Carrier Group.
 A carrier group can contain 1 or more SIP endpoints provided by the carrier.
 A SIP Endpoint represents a device that makes or receives calls via your Gateway.
 This could be a physical IP phone, a softphone app such as Skype, on a PC or smartphone, an Analog Telephone Adapter (ATA) such as for fax machines, or even a PBX system.
-Select Username/Password Auth, fill in the appropiate fields.
+Select Username/Password Auth, fill in the username, password of your registration server and the registration server name.
 Then click ADD.